dCache/xrootd4j/README.md

 -------

 The code was originally written by Martin Radicke and sponsored by [DESY].
-It has since been maintained by Gerd Behrmann and sponsored by [NDGF].
+It has since been maintained by Gerd Behrmann and Thomas Zangerl sponsored by [NDGF].

 [dCache]: http://www.dcache.org/
 [xrootd]: http://xrootd.slac.stanford.edu/